-6-11 Southern Conomo Point Zoning District.
+6-11.2.
+Establishment

-- 6-11.1.
-Purpose: The purpose of the Southern Conomo Point Zoning District ("SCPZD") is to facilitate the subdivision of the previously developed area south of Robbins Island Road while minimizing disruption to the existing historical building configuration. - 6-11.2.
-Establishment: The SCPZD is a zoning district shown on the Town's Zoning Map (see Exhibit 1) and is subject to all provisions of Chapter VI of the Essex bylaws except as specifically defined below.
-Based on the existing land use patterns within the SCPZD, the SCPZD consists of two sub-districts as follows (see Table of Dimensional Regulations following at Section 6-11.6(E)): - A. Single Family Sub-District - B. Seasonal Cottage Sub-District - 6-11.3.
-Definitions: In addition to the definitions set forth in Section 6-2.2 of the Zoning By-Law, the following definitions shall apply only in the SCPZD:
+The SCPZD is a zoning district shown on the Town's Zoning Map (see Exhibit 1) and is subject to all provisions of Chapter VI of the Essex bylaws except as specifically defined below.
+Based on the existing land use patterns within the SCPZD, the SCPZD consists of two sub-districts as follows (see Table of Dimensional Regulations following at Section 6-11.6(E)):

+A. Single Family Sub-District

+B. Seasonal Cottage Sub-District

+6-11.3.
+Definitions

+In addition to the definitions set forth in Section 6-2.2 of the Zoning By-Law, the following definitions shall apply only in the SCPZD: